ava-labs/avalanche-docs/docs/subnets/create-a-mainnet-subnet.md

-The deployment requires running a [createSubnet transaction](../apis/avalanchego/apis/p-chain.md#platformcreatesubnet) and a [createBlockchain transaction](../apis/avalanchego/apis/p-chain.md#platformcreateblockchain), and so this first ledger address must have the funds to issue both operations.
+The deployment requires running a [createSubnet transaction](../apis/avalanchego/apis/p-chain.md#platformcreatesubnet) and a [createBlockchain transaction](../apis/avalanchego/apis/p-chain.md#platformcreateblockchain), and so this first Ledger address must have the funds to issue both operations.

 This tutorial creates a permissioned Subnet.
 As such, you must specify which P-Chain addresses can control the Subnet.
 These addresses are known as `Control Keys`.
 The CLI can automatically set your